xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 ## Choose Full or Partial Upgrade

 {% note info %}
-If you want to install a regular full update/upgrade skip this step and move on to step .
+If you want to install a regular full update/upgrade skip this step and move on to step [Install Upgrades](https://kb.x-cart.com/upgrades/upgrade_540.html#install-upgrades "Store Upgrade Process in X-Cart 5.4.x").
 {% endnote %}

 If you do not want to do the full update/upgrade on your store that includes all the updates/upgrades listed in the joined changelog, you should: